gramster/gramw.github.io/posts/organizing-life.md

 .. title: Organizing Life
 .. date: 2006-08-20 03:54
-.. author: geekraver
+.. author: Graham Wheeler
-.. category: Uncategorized
+.. category: Productivity
 .. slug: organizing-life

 I tend to be one of those people who accumulates vast amounts of clutter